geyuqiu/kata-bootstraps/README.md

         * buzzword bingo, cracking the code interview, introduction, Alpen-Case, Angular-Case, design questions

 ## evaluate perks
+* compensation
     * One Time Perks: Signing Bonus, Relocation
-* Cost ofLiving Difference: Silicon Valley vs Seattle
+    * Cost of Living Difference: Silicon Valley vs Seattle
     * Annual Bonus
     * Stock Options
-* career path
+* career develepment
+    * path to senior (promotion plan), "cash" support for certifications, mentoring
+* working env
+    * remote friendly
+        * if on-site: If I do want to leave the company, is it situated near other companies I'm interested in, or will I need to move
+    * home office support: phone, hardware, computer, sim card etc.
+    * full time
+* company/DEV culture
+    * QA / TDD
+    * Full Stack
+    * How good does the company's name look on my resume: vs FANG company